What’s in the tests

 Conventions of language

-The conventions of language tests assess spelling, grammar and punctuation.
+The NAPLAN conventions of language tests assess spelling, grammar and punctuation aligned with the Australian Curriculum: English.
 Literacy knowledge and skills are essential to effective communication across all learning areas.
 However, the tools of language, including the conventions of language, are explicitly developed in the English learning area.
-Therefore, the content assessed in the conventions of language tests is aligned to the Australian Curriculum: English.

 top